I want to share an experience with you all about Wedding Photography and Copyright. This is important information, so please read on…

 Finally, if you absolutely must forbid your second shooters from promoting their work, it should only be because the client requests it in writing.
 That restriction should apply to you as well.

-Bottom line, just be fair.
+Bottom line, when it comes to wedding photography and copyright, just be fair.
 If you get to use your own work to promote your business, your second shooter should have the same rights. 👍